worthingtonse/client-prompts/Ideas In Progress/QMAIL/QMAIL_FILE_PHASE_1/qmail-format.md

 +// Second
 +01
 +
-+// Random Number 1
++// Random Number 1 just to make sure the ID is unique +9A
-+9A
 +
-+// Random Number 2
++// Reserved for future use.
 +0B
 +
 +// Number of attachments
 +00
 +
 +//-----------------------------------------------------------------------------
-+1D                                      // GS: End of Server Report, start of Metadata +
++1D                                      // GS: End of Server Report, start of User Report.
+The fize of this part will vary and depends
++
-+// Locker Code $ followed by RAIDA ID and 16 byte GUID +24 0B 41 42 43 44 45 46 47 41 42 43 44 45 46 47 77 72
++// Locker Code $ followed by RAIDA ID and 16 byte GUID //
++24 0B 41 42 43 44 45 46 47 41 42 43 44 45 46 47 77 72
 +
 +// Locker Code $ followed by RAIDA ID and 16 byte GUID